Gateball: History

 Gateball was invented in Japan by Suzuki Kazunobu in 1947.
 At the time there was a severe shortage of rubber needed to make the balls used in many sports.
 Suzuki, then working in the lumber industry on the northern island of Hokkaido, realised there was a ready supply of the wood used to make croquet balls and mallets.
 He revised the rules of croquet and created gateball as a game for young people.

 Gateball first became popular in the late 1950s when a physical education instructor introduced gateball to the women's societies and senior citizens' clubs of Kumamoto City.
 In 1962, the Kumamoto Gateball Association was formed and established a local set of rules.
 This version of the game became known nationally when it was demonstrated at a national fitness meet in Kumamoto in 1976.
 Shortly afterwards gateball's popularity exploded as local government officials and representatives of senior citizens' organisations introduced the sport around the country.

 In 1984, the Japanese Gateball Union (JGU) was founded.
 Under the leadership of its inaugural chairman, Ryoichi Sasakawa, the JGU developed a unified set of rules and organised the first national meet.
 The following year, the JGU joined with five countries and regions, China, Korea, Brazil, United States of America and Chinese Taipei (Taiwan), to form the World Gateball Union (WGU).
 The WGU has since been joined by Bolivia (1987), Paraguay (1987), Peru (1987), Argentina (1989), Canada (1989), Singapore (1994), Hong Kong (1998), Australia (2003), Macao (2005), Philippines (2012) and Indonesia (2013).

+World Gateball Union

+The World Gateball Union was founded in 1985 and have 16 countries members in 2025.
+In 1986, the first World Gateball Championship (WGU) was held in Hokkaido, the birthplace of Gateball.